 Fully Medical Underwritten policies tend to offer the most competitive rates by individually underwriting each applicant and excluding any pre-existing medical conditions.

-Given that COVID-19 is a public health emergency, it is appropriate that diagnosis and treatment of the virus are conducted by or at the direction of the NHS.
+As COVID-19 was declared a public health emergency, the diagnosis and treatment of the virus were conducted by or at the direction of the NHS.

-The pandemic has affected the availability of treatment under private medical insurance schemes.
-However, things are starting to change with more treatments now becoming available.
-Clearly, this may be affected again should we experience a second wave.
-However, I think that we have learned a lot from the pandemic, for example with regard to the development of virtual GP consultations and additional benefits such as written prescriptions delivered directly to members.
+The pandemic affected the availability of treatment under private medical insurance schemes.
+However, this began to change as more treatments became available.
+It was understood that this could be affected again if there was a second wave.
+Nonetheless, many lessons were learned from the pandemic.
+One example is the development of virtual GP consultations and additional benefits such as written prescriptions delivered directly to members.

-Some of the main providers of PMI really stepped up during this time and offered additional benefits to their members.
-Vitality Health, for example, introduced a COVID-19 Hospitalisation Cashback.
-This new benefit will pay eligible employees £250 per day for any admission as a result of COVID-19, increasing to £500 a day from the eighth day of hospitalisation, up to maximum of £5,000.
-Others offer a 24/7 Private GP Helpline for coronavirus support.
+During this time, some of the primary providers of PMI introduced additional benefits to their members.
+For instance, Vitality Health introduced a COVID-19 Hospitalisation Cashback.
+This benefit paid eligible employees £250 per day for any admission as a result of COVID-19.
+It increased to £500 a day from the eighth day of hospitalisation, up to a maximum of £5,000.
+Other companies offered a 24/7 Private GP Helpline for coronavirus support.

-Support with employee mental health has also been of paramount importance during the pandemic and a great core benefit to any Private Medical scheme.
-If members are experiencing mental health concerns during these times, whether they are working from home or for any other reason, they have been able to use this benefit.
+Employee mental health support was also a critical aspect of the pandemic and an excellent core benefit for any Private Medical scheme.
+Members could use this benefit if they were experiencing mental health concerns during these times, whether they were working from home or for any other reason.